First Drafted 5/12/17

 Chairs of Immediate Action Groups will keep the Executive Committee and the Regular Meetings of the Local Chapter informed on the activities of the Immediate Action Group.

-ARTICLE X. Delegates to National, Regional, and State Bodies.
+ARTICLE XI.
+Delegates to National, Regional, and State Bodies.

 Section 1.
 Convention.